redhat-marketplace/redhat-marketplace-operator/deployer/v2/README.md

 The Red Hat Marketplace Deployment Operator by IBM provides cluster and operator management for IBM Software Central and Red Hat Marketplace customers.

+### **Deprecation Notice**

+Red Hat Marketplace Deployment Operator v4.15 is the final release.
+Integration with the Red Hat Marketplace website's automated operator installation functionality will be removed at a future date.
+Administrators are advised to install their software through their OpenShift cluster's OperatorHub.

 ### **Important Note**
 A set of instructions for onboarding is provided here.
 For more detailed onboarding instructions or information about what is installed please visit [swc.saas.ibm.com](https://swc.saas.ibm.com).